ilya-aki/introToIM/finalProject/projectProposal.md

 ----

 2. **Practice perfect pitch**
 By using a proximity sensor or potentiometer, the user will be asked to modify (either by adjusting the distance of their hand, or twisting the knob) the pitch of a sound as so it corresponds to a note on the chromatic scale.

 **How it will work**
-The program will have a set number of sounds, for which it know the distance/knob positions that correspond to the right pitch.
-The positions will have a margin ofc.
+The program will have a set number of sounds, for which it knows the distance/knob positions that correspond to the right pitch.
+The positions will have a tolerance margin to not make the task too difficult.

-(but for now we only know how to make arduino play specific notes, not just a continuous sound that modifies with smth, in this case, distance)

 ----